Here's the OFFICIAL stuff about me:

-Presently I live in Maryland with my hubby and a dog named Jack.
+Presently I live in Maryland with my hubby and our little dog.
 We're in country-ish 'burbs, miles west of Baltimore, an area that's growing and changing from farm fields to suburban sprawl.
 While I love my home, I'm a country girl.
 I'd prefer to live in the middle of nowhere, surrounded by trees.

 Most days you'll find me working in my office.
 I'm grateful for my own space.
 I used to share an office with my long-suffering husband.
 I say he’s long suffering because when we got married in 2010, we were lacking extra rooms, so he gave me half of his office in the basement, not realizing my propensity for taking over whatever space I work in.
 As a result of my room hogging, he had to expand the office.
 After that, he graciously allowed me to appropriate three-quarters of the room—okay, maybe a little more than that.
 One whole wall was filled with shelves of my books.
 Well, that's changed now.
 I have my own space, which I promptly filled with all my stuff.
 (And my hubby once again has his own space, for which he's grateful.)

 I'm nearer to retirement age than I can believe, but that doesn't matter.
 I have no intention of retiring.
 I love writing and all the other things I do.
 I'm not at risk for becoming a Sofa Spud, either.
 Sofa Spudding can be detrimental to the health and mind—all that sitting in one place, watching endless television re-runs.
 In fact, watching TV is one of my least favorite activities.
 If it were up to me, I'd go for days without even turning it on.
 Especially the news.
 We don't watch news in our house.
 What, Candice?!?
 No news!?
 Nope.
 Not on the television.
 I read online news headlines, and I only do that in the afternoon, so I don't begin my day thinking about negative things.
 I prefer positive activities, like devotions, prayer, Bible study, and watching an inspirational YouTube or Podcast.